ibm-cloud-docs/dns-svcs/faq.md

 {: #why-custom-resolver-metrics-show-period}

 The custom resolver metric only shows the zone name for queries that are made for zones that have forwarding rules established.
 Queries for any other zones result in a zone name of `.`

+## How does disabling a custom resolver location affect name resolution?
+{: #how-does-disabling-a-custom-resolver-location-affect}

+Enabling or disabling a custom resolver and its locations updates the list of DNS Servers in the VPC.
+Disabling the custom resolver doesn't delete or power off the appliance virtual server instance.
+If disabled, the custom resolver location is still accessible directly through its private network IP.

+Any `dig` requests directed to the custom resolver location's IP (for example, `dig www.example.com @10.0.0.13`), will be resolved by the appliance virtual server instance, whether the custom resolver location is enabled or not.
+Disabling a custom resolver causes the DHCP Server in the VPC to set the DNS server to the default DNS Service DNS servers (`161.26.0.7` and `161.26.0.8`).
+After a custom resolver or one of its locations is enabled again, then the list of available DNS Servers in the VPC is updated by the VPC's DHCP server.